The Christen Skaer Animal Response Volunteer Leadership Award

 2017 – Tami Johnson

-Tami is currently the South East Regional Animal Response Team Liaison.
+Tami served as the South East Regional Animal Response Team Liaison.
 In 2016 she agreed to take the reins and work with the small but mighty group of original volunteers to explore this team’s possibilities.
-The team has made great progress in a short period of time, including conducting the first Train Today Respond Tomorrow Workshop in spring 2017 which added 31 trained disaster responders to the regional team.
+The team made great progress in a short period of time, including conducting the first Train Today Respond Tomorrow Workshop in spring 2017 which added 31 trained disaster responders to the regional team.
 If that wasn’t enough, Tami then applied for an ASPCA grant which resulted in a CAMET for south east Kansas.
 Tami believes in networking and attends LEPC, KEMA and Healthcare Coalition Meetings in south east Kansas when she can.
 In 2017 the team the team worked with a couple local animal groups to conduct both a Small Animal and Large Animal Handling clinic last year.
-Thank you Tami for your hard work, vision, and dedication to building up the animal response team in south east Kansas.
+Tami now serves on the Kansas State Animal Response Team board as the partnerships committee chair.
+Thank you Tami for your hard work, vision, and dedication!

 2016 – Jennifer Burns

-Jennifer is currently the South Central Regional Animal Response Team Liaison.
+Jennifer served as the South Central Regional Animal Response Team Liaison.
 In 2016 Jennifer managed a regional project that brought a new pilot training program to Wichita, Train Today Respond Tomorrow.
 She lead the project team to a very successful first attempt at recruiting and training new animal disaster responder volunteers, bringing in 42 NEW Volunteers to the South Central Region.
-Jennifer didn’t stop there, she is participating as a part of the project team that is moving the program forward in 2017 for implementation in four of the seven regions in Kansas.
-Click here for more information on Train Today Respond Tomorrow.
+Jennifer didn’t stop there, she is participated on project team that in 2017 implemented the TTRT program across additional regions.
 Jennifer is also an animal control officer in Newton, KS.
 Thanks goes to Jennifer for all her hard work and dedication to animals as a volunteer and as a part of her job!

 2015 – Janell Jessup

-Janell is currently team leader for the Butler CART, an affiliate county team of the South Central Regional Animal Response Team.
 Janell served over 788 volunteer hours between August 31, 2014 and September 1, 2015.
+She is the first recipient of this award.
 Thank you for your hard work and dedication.